Seasick-Turtle/100-Days-of-Code/README.md

 * Learned how to (and when to usually use) React Context
 * Also learned how to use React Portals (used in a Modal example)
 * Started learning how to use Jest to create tests

+### Day 33:

+* Learned how to implement Emotion (similar to styled components library)
+* Also learned a method to do code-splitting
+* Started reviewing how to implement Redux and how to create Progressive Web Apps
+* Planning on implementing additional features to the Star Wars project